Stack It Table Runner

 Quilting doesn't have to be hard.
 This is my mantra.
 I firmly believe it and I want you to too!
 I shared how I kept the baby Strip Quilt quick and easy here.

-I’m always looking for ways to make a project quicker and easier.
-For this one I cut all of my strips on the Accuquilt die cutter.
+I'm always looking for ways to make a project quicker and easier.
+For this one I cut all of my strips on the Sizzix die cutter (Affiliate Link).
 You can too!
-Just bring your fabric back to the classroom, give them a spray with Best Press to stabilize the fabric, and run them through the machine.
-We’ll show you how!
-You’ll be ready to start sewing in minutes!
+Just bring your fabric back to the classroom, give them a spray with Best Press (affiliate link) to stabilize the fabric, and run them through the machine.
+We'll show you how!
+You'll be ready to start sewing in minutes!

 I made a simple back with 5/8 yard + 1 fat quarter and kept the quilting very simple.

 This runner works great for any holiday or for everyday.
 We are always putting together bundles of 6 fat quarters, so stop in and grab a couple so you can have them on hand when you need them.
 It will be your new go-to gift for the holidays, birthdays or just because!